Amy Hendrix Dickens - Cherokee Culture Warrior

 Yet, her professional titles only give a glimpse of her holistic dedication.
 Amy’s work goes beyond academic papers and presentations, vital as they are.
 To truly understand her passion, you need to delve into how she incorporates traditional Cherokee beliefs and knowledge into her daily life.

-Amy's life is interwoven with moments of profound connection: from the simple joy of being in nature to wearing symbolic pieces like her ribbon skirt or a copper gorget.
+Amy's life is interwoven with moments of profound connection: from the simple joy of being in nature to wearing pieces like her ribbon skirt or a copper gorget.
 These aren't just acts; they're a vital connection to culture.
 Recounting past experiences, Amy fondly remembers the impact of programs like Johnson O'Malley, which introduced her to activities like foraging and visits to the Cherokee capital, Tahlequah.
 These formative experiences kindled a desire to not only preserve her culture but also to reintroduce it to younger generations.
 For Amy, connecting with her roots is crucial for wellbeing.
 It’s a bond that sustains, nurtures, and inspires.

 Her dedication is palpable when she says, “Our culture is the core of who we are.
 It is vital that we continue to preserve it for the sake of our future generations.”
 These aren't mere words.
 They are a declaration of intent, a mission statement from someone who has seen firsthand the challenges and rewards of being connected to culture.